Is There A Cure For Ebola Virus Disease or Ebola Hemorrhagic Fever?

 The Ebola virus got it's name from the Ebola river in Zaire, now the Democratic Republic of the Congo, close to where the virus was first documented.

-We are now living in a ever shrinking world, what happens on the far side of the planet can reverberate across the globe in a matter of hours.
+We are now living in an ever-shrinking world, what happens on the far side of the planet can reverberate across the globe in a matter of hours.
 Because we've failed to grasp this simple truth we may be called upon to pay the ultimate price.

 Ebola virus disease, also known simply as Ebola, is a disease that affects humans and other primates like monkeys, gorillas, and chimpanzees, also bats and rodents.